RahalAmrith/CSRF-Protection-Synchronizer-Token-Pattern-/README.md

        * if above url is not working, please add the apache service port address after the localhost Eg : http://localhost:<apache service port address>/CSRF-Protection-Synchronizer-Token-Pattern-/

+4 >>>  Log in to the site using bellow credentials

+      User Name     :    csrftest
+      Password      :    letmein